juanpabloinformatica/juanpabloinformatica/README.md

 I like uploading videos for having a knowledge tracking, in which I study and develop projects about computer architecture and algorithms, and time to time I work on sharpenning some tools such as linux coreutils and vim.

+I am not interested in devops **(writting yamls files)**, only if is extending a certain tool, such a kubernetes csi drivers, controllers, and things that concerns understanding the lower layers of this technologies.

 ## 🚀 Experience
 **Eviden** - Echirolles, France
 *Software Engineer*